google/xls/docs_src/passes_list.md

 ## bitwise_simp - bitwise simplification {#bitwise_simp}

-Pass which simplifies bitwise operations (AND, OR) with constant masks by transforming them into concats of BitSlices and Literals (literal 0s for AND, literal 1s for OR).
+Pass which simplifies bitwise operations (AND, OR, XOR) with constant masks by transforming them into concats of BitSlices, Literals, and Nots.
 This optimization is only enabled when SplitsEnabled is true.

 [Header](http://github.com/google/xls/tree/main/xls/passes/bitwise_simplification_pass.h)